pukkapies/dl-imperial-maths/assignments/week_2/assignment_2.md

 * Read the TF docs carefully: the above loss function requires logits as inputs.
 Therefore if using this, the network output should be a linear layer
 * Include batch normalisation in the network using the ```tf.layers.batch_normalization``` function.
 Make sure to handle the `training` argument

 Create a train op in Tensorflow and train the network according to the schedule/criteria of your choice.
-Record and document the learning curves (train & test loss vs training iterations), and report the final train and test loss.
+Record and document the learning curves (train & test loss vs training iterations or epochs), and report the final train and test loss.